fossabot/webpack-starter-cli/README.md

 This is a skeleton template for getting started with webpack and es6.
 Webpack will bundle & compile everything under `src` to something your browser actually supports.

+This repo also contains [a react branch with a starter project](https://github.com/arno-s/webpack-es6-starter/tree/react).

 ## get it
 ```bash
 > git clone https://github.com/arno-s/webpack-es6-starter.git